lnbits/nostrmesh/README.md

 Password: <shared-mesh-password>
 ```

-Once connected to a peer the node will subscribe to the other nodes stateless nostr relay, hosted at `127.0.0.1:4545`
+Once connected to a node a node will subscribe to the other nodes nostr relay (hosted at `127.0.0.1:4545`)

-The opening event request-header `User-Agent` must be set as a `nostrmesh node`
+The opening event request-header `User-Agent` must be set as a `"nostrmesh node"`

 ### Scaling

 ![mesh3](https://github.com/lnbits/nostrmesh/assets/33088785/323bfbd9-7b9b-4810-8026-0b43e51d17e8)

-The node will continue to look for other nodes to connect to.
+The nodes will continue to look for other nodes to connect to.
+Each node will connect to the 3 nodes with the strongest WiFi signal

 ### Separating/healing

 ![mesh4](https://github.com/lnbits/nostrmesh/assets/33088785/9b5f9837-b509-4ca9-84d9-c860577cbc9a)

-If a mesh is separated, the mesh will separate into multiple networks.
+the mesh can be separated into multiple networks.

-With the nodes always looking for peers to connect to, the mesh wil self-heal.
+If networks sharing the same `<shared-mesh-key>` are in close enough they will heal.

 ### Mapping, Unicast, broadcast